Turbo’s Guide to Econ

 This concept does have some caveats, though.

-Local Currency (like Brass) is always more valuable to most players of that particular game, because every skill that spends currency requires it to be Local Currency.
-This means that although most currencies are pretty equivalent in practice, don’t be surprised if folks balk at accepting foreign currencies at a travel game since they can’t use it for their buy lists.
-If you don’t travel yourself, that weird currency might be harder to spend and you can’t buy a Rover Tea with it.
+Local Currency (like Brass) is always more valuable to most players of that particular game, because every skill that spends currency at the Post Office requires it to be Local Currency.
+This means that although most currencies are pretty equivalent in practice, don’t be surprised if folks balk at accepting foreign currencies at a travel game since they can’t use it for the Travel skill.
+If you don’t travel yourself, that weird currency might be harder to spend at your local game.

 This is the only real time that your currency may not be valued at a 1:1 ratio, but I always recommend trying to find someone else that will take your currency first so you can get their ideal currency.
 Look for other local players that may be willing to trade currency.
 Many players also build a collection of foreign currencies, so you can generally find someone interested in taking all forms of currency at most games (if only to add to their collection).
 For most real econ players, a rectangle is a rectangle.